 Carolyn Declerck holds a PhD in Ecology (‘Doctor in de Wetenschappen’) of the University of California Davis (1991) and is currently Professor at the University of Antwerp, Faculty of Economic Sciences.
 Before joining the teaching staff in 1999, she started her academic career as Adjunct Associate Professor at Portland State University (Oregon, USA) in the Department of Biology (1993-1999).

-- experimental research into the determinants and neural correlates of cooperation in social dilemma’s;
+- the neural correlates of cooperation in social dilemma’s;

-- research into the biological and social antecedents of personality and social behavior;
+- the biological and social roots of indiviudal traits and behavior;

-- experimental research into the role of the neurohormone oxytocin in human social behavior;
+- the role of the neurohormone oxytocin in human social behavior;

-She is promotor of several PhD students funded by BOF grants and is an active participant of the Association for NeuroPsychoEconomics, the Society for Neuroeconomics, and the Evolution and Human Behavior Society.
+She is promotor of several PhD students funded by FWO and BOF grants and is an active participant of the Association for NeuroPsychoEconomics, the Society for Neuroeconomics, and the Evolution and Human Behavior Society.